2022 anti-social guide to surviving Chinese New Year

 Note: This article was first published on 16th Feb 2018 and has been updated for relevancy.

-You don't need a CNY guide to know how to talk yourself out of the visiting, with a coronavirus possibly coming along uninvited.
-But, something needs to be done, so bridges aren't burnt.
+You don't need a CNY guide to know how to talk yourself out of the visiting, especially with a coronavirus possibly coming along uninvited.
+But, something needs to be done before you run out of topics -- or worse, patience.

 Here are some ways you can maximise your technological flair to fulfil your social responsibilities without dealing with people.